 - to a minimum.
 However, it is important that there is no visible distinction in quality of location, outlook or design that would identify those blocks as affordable housing or give residents an inferior quality of accommodation. - 2.3.7 Current planning practice guidance 2014, para 21, states that local planning authorities should plan for sufficient student accommodation, whether communal or self-contained buildings, and on or off-campus.
 Policy DM13 sets out criteria to guide residential institutions and student accommodation, whilst DM12 sets out principles for all residential development. - 2.3.8 The council is currently experiencing a significant increase in the number of planning applications and requests for pre-application advice for purpose-built student accommodation.
-There are approximately 2,350 units of student accommodation currently either under construction, with planning consent, or pending a planning decision, and a further approximately 1,100 units proposed through the preapplication process or understood to be coming forward, giving a total of around 3,450. - 2.3.9 The council has commenced a study to investigate the need for new student housing in Norwich.
-Evidence gathered to date suggests that although there is a significant gap between the current provision of student bed spaces in the city (in the region of 5,000) and the total number of students (17,500 students at the University of East Anglia and Norwich University of the Arts).
-The amount of accommodation in the pipeline suggests that we may be approaching a 'ceiling' for this type of
+There are approximately 2,520 units of student accommodation currently either under construction, with planning consent, or pending a planning decision, and a further approximately 980 units proposed through the pre-application process or understood to be coming forward, giving a total of around 3,500. - 2.3.9 The council has commenced a study to investigate the need for new student housing in Norwich to inform consideration of planning applications and potential future planning policy.
+Evidence gathered to date suggests that although there is a significant gap between the current provision of student bed spaces in the city (in the region of 5,000) and the total number of students (around 17,500 full-time students at the University of East Anglia and Norwich University of the Arts).
+Further investigation

-- accommodation.
-Further investigation is required into the universities' anticipated growth and trends such as growth in international students, and likely demand for living in purpose built accommodation beyond the first year. - 2.3.10 The Prospect House site is suitable in principle for student housing provision, being in a city centre location with sustainable transport links.
+- is required into the universities' anticipated growth and trends such as growth in international students, and likely demand for living in purpose built accommodation beyond the first year. - 2.3.10 The Prospect House site is suitable in principle for student housing provision, being in a city centre location with sustainable transport links.
 However, in light of the emerging evidence referred to above, the council would prefer to see the provision of general market housing and an element of affordable housing in line with JCS policy 4.
 This would make a significant contribution to meeting objectively assessed need for market and affordable housing in the city centre.